Dragon Fruit Obsession

 Testing for flower fertility

 If you have unnamed varieties, or named varieties with little information available, it is useful to be able to test for flower fertility.
 For such varieties, I would cross pollinate for the first few seasons of fruit, so you can be (almost) sure of fruit set, then, when you get enough flowers that you are willing to let one potentially go, start testing.
-In order to be sure of no cross contamination, bag the flower buds in the afternoon before they open (they will expand at the tip).
+In order to be sure of no cross contamination, bag the flower buds in the afternoon before they open (they will look as if they are about to burst).
 Then, when they are fully open, remove the bag, hand pollinate (see below), then quickly put the bag back on.
 You will know within a few days whether pollination was successful.
 Do more than one test to ensure it wasn’t just a faulty flower.
 I used this method to test the viability of old pollen on a self-sterile variety, which I will discuss at the end of this page.

 Harvesting